Knoblauchpilze/bsgalone/README.md

 When adding new features it is important to think about whether they would benefit only to the client or to the server or both.
 This most of the times provides a strong hint as to where they should live.

-It can also be that later on we realize that the `bsgo` library is too big, or that some separate features (for example Data Transfer Objects) can be shared: this could be achieved by adding more top level folders in the [src](src) directory.
+It can also be that later on we realize that the `bsgalone` library is too big, or that some separate features (for example Data Transfer Objects) can be shared: this could be achieved by adding more top level folders in the [src](src) directory.

 ### core